MightyGlow/MightyGlow/README.md

 - 👋 Hi, I’m @MightyGlow
 - 👀 I’m interested in FOOTBALL,CRICKET AND FORMULA 1
 - 🌱 I’m currently learning COMPUTER SCIENCE
-- 💞️ I’m looking to collaborate on PYTHON
+- 💞️ I’m looking to collaborate on PYTHON, REACT JS, NEXT JS AND MORE...
-- 📫 How to reach me ...
+- 📫 How to reach me : www.linkedin.com/in/mohammed-affan-shaikh

 <!---
 MightyGlow/MightyGlow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.